vstinner/vstinner.github.io/content/python_contrib_2017q4.rst

 * bpo-32050: Fix -x option documentation.
 The line number in correct when using the ``-x option``: Py_Main() uses ``ungetc()`` to not skip the first newline character.
+* asyncio: Fix BaseSelectorEventLoopTests.
+Currently, two tests fail with PYTHONASYNCIODEBUG=1 (or using -X dev).
+* bpo-32155: Bugfixes found by flake8 F841 warnings

+  * distutils.config: Use the PyPIRCCommand.realm attribute if set
+  * turtledemo: wait until macOS osascript command completes to not create a zombie process
+  * Tools/scripts/treesync.py: declare 'default_answer' and
+    'create_files' as globals to modify them with the command line arguments.
+Previously, -y, -n, -f and -a options had no effect.

+  flake8 warning: "F841 local variable 'p' is assigned to but never used".

+  The distutils.config change was reverted later, but the realm variable was removed (to fix the flake8 warning).

+* bpo-32302: Fix distutils bdist_wininst for CRT v142.
+CRT v142 is binary
+  compatible with CRT v140.
+  "test_distutils: test_get_exe_bytes() failure on AppVeyor"

 Tests
 =====